This article will be of use if:

 Chances are that your new house is more expensive, and your old mortgage is not enough to finance the house with.
 In that case, you can apply for an additional mortgage.
 You are usually required to take out this one with the same lender.

-Compare local estate agents:
+Compare local real estate agents:

-Fill in your zip code and house number:
+Enter your postal code and house number: